lonerapier/lonerapier.github.io/content/thoughts/plant-monitoring-robot.md

 The optimal strategy involves starting with the wheeled foundation and potentially expanding to legged locomotion once core systems are proven and operational.

-## Core system architecture and capabilities
+## Core System Architecture and Capabilities

 Modern plant monitoring requires sophisticated sensor fusion combining visual assessment, environmental monitoring, and intelligent decision-making.
 The proposed system integrates Raspberry Pi 5's computational power with Arduino's real-time sensor control, creating a hybrid architecture that balances processing capability with reliable hardware control.